Searching for Privacy Risks in LLM Agents via Simulation: Introduction

-While basic static simulation reveals that simple attack instructions can lead to privacy breaches, it underestimates risks by leaving many other attack strategies unexplored.
-Therefore, we use LLMs as optimizers \citep{yang2023large} to iteratively analyze simulation outcomes and propose new configurations.
-Our framework alternates between optimizing attacks and defenses, resembling an adversarial minimax game \citep{goodfellow2014generative} where we first search for specific attack instructions tailored to each scenario, then develop universal defense instructions to counter these discovered attacks, and repeat this process iteratively.
+Simulation provides a controlled way to examine interactive risks: with the defender’s instruction fixed, any attacker instruction that induces greater leakage is deemed a more effective strategy.
+Building on this, our framework alternates between optimizing attacks and defenses: we first search for specific attack instructions tailored to each scenario, then develop universal defense instructions to counter them, repeating this process iteratively.
+Specifically, we use LLMs as optimizers \citep{yang2023large} to analyze simulation trajectories and propose new strategies.
 To enable a comprehensive exploration of nuanced attack strategies, we develop a parallel search algorithm that allows multiple threads to search simultaneously and propagate breakthrough discoveries across threads.
-This systematic search uncovers vulnerabilities even in scenarios where defenders initially appear robust.
-For example, we discover susceptibility to consent forgery and multi-turn impersonation, and develop corresponding robust defenses, including strict identity verification and state-machine-based enforcement.
-We further demonstrate that the discovered privacy risks and defenses transfer across different backbone models and privacy scenarios, suggesting our framework can serve as a practical tool to mitigate agent privacy risks in real-world deployments with adversaries.
+Our framework uncovers effective attacks such as consent forgery and multi-turn impersonation, and develops robust defenses, including strict identity verification and state-machine-based enforcement. \emph{Crucially, by framing privacy risks themselves as objects of search, our approach moves beyond manual design and anticipation of threats and establishes a systematic methodology for surfacing previously unrealized vulnerabilities.} We further demonstrate that the discovered attacks and defenses are transferable across different backbone models and privacy scenarios, suggesting that our framework can serve as a practical tool to mitigate agent privacy risks in real-world deployments with adversaries.